vicksonzero/superfluous-laser/README.md

 npm run build
 ```

+### Github Pages
 If you set up `gh-pages` on github, commit and push `/client-dist/` to github to host the game.
 See `/index.html` for its link to `/client-dist/bundle.js`

+### Itch.io
+Alternatively, run `npm run itch` to generate a zip file suitable to be deployed to itch.io

+# How to use codebase

+- It is a server-client multiplayer game. we do all development work onto `master`.
+- Entry point is `client.ts`
+- Main Phaser scene is `MainScene.ts` (duh)
+- `/models/components/*` Stores all data that can be snapshotted and restored
+- `/models/systems/*` Stores all "reducers" that advances the state
+- `/models/entities/*` Stores all entities, which are set of components to be instantiated together

 ## How to read logs made with `log()`